bhimsenp/SwiftUINavigation/README.md

 ## License

-SlidingTabLayout is available under the MIT license.
+SwiftUINavigation is available under the MIT license.
 See the LICENSE file for more info.